 Similar to SC3, Seurat achieved high accuracies.
 The method had the highest average ARI score when running under the default settings.
-This is interesting if the number of clusters is unknown, as Seurat determines the number of clusters automatically (albeit, possible to adjust the granularity of the clusterings).
+This is particularly interesting if the number of clusters is unknown, as Seurat determines the number of clusters automatically (albeit, it is possible to adjust the granularity of the clusterings).
 However, Seurat’s performance levels dropped when used with the Koh and Zheng datasets.
-The filtering of the Koh dataset led to an improvement in the accuracies but otherwise, using the filtered datasets, only small changes were detected.
+The filtering of the Koh dataset led to an improvement in the accuracies but otherwise, when using the filtered datasets, only small changes were detected.
 According to \citet{butler2017integrated}, the resolution parameter for the function is crucial to the ability to determine the number of clusters, and it is recommended that the method is tested using different values of this parameter.
 In this study, we were only able to run the methods on a small range of values in the parameter, as else it was not possible to run the method.
-However, Seurat was able detect the correct number of subpopulations in most of the datasets and run modes.
-The exceptions are in the Zheng where an additional cluster was detected and the Koh datasets were the missed one subpopulation.
+However, Seurat was able to detect the correct number of subpopulations in most of the datasets and run modes.
+The exceptions are in the Zheng data where an additional cluster was detected and the Koh datasets were the method missed one subpopulation.
 The default for the number of neighbours for the kNN is set to 30, and no or only small differences in the clustering are achieved when this parameter was set to 10 percent of the dataset (see Figure \ref{fig:diff}).

 Although CIDR showed an overall high level of accuracy, it had one of the lowest performances for the Zheng dataset of all the tested methods.
 A possible reason for its low performance is that the expression values are UMI counts and the data has a low sequencing depth, leading to a wrong model fit in the imputation procedure.
 Filtering of the datasets improved this method’s performance for two out of the six different datasets, else it had no impact on the performance of the method.
 It was attempted to further improve this method’s performance by selecting an appropriate number of PCs; however, no improvements in accuracy were achieved.
+Except for the Koh and Zheng dataset, the method was able to identify the correct number of subpopulations.

 In comparison to the other well-performing methods, SIMLR had similar or higher scores for Koh, Kumar, and the simulated datasets.
 It dropped in performance for the Trapnell, Zheng and Trapnell data.
 Filtering the datasets led to an improvement for the Trapnell and Koh datasets.
 Mean scaling of the dataset, one of the parameter settings, had no impact on the performances.
 However, it is necessary to do so as else the method is not able to perform the eigenvalue decomposition of the learned similarity matrix.

-achieved similar accuracies compared to the high-performing methods when used with the simple Kumar, simDataKumar, and Zheng datasets, but it showed consistently low accuracies for the Koh dataset.
+The method tSNEkmeans achieved similar accuracies compared to the high-performing methods when used with the simple Kumar, simDataKumar, and Zheng datasets, but it showed consistently low accuracies for the Koh dataset.
 The k-means algorithm assumes spherical clusters which, in the tSNE representation of the dataset Koh, are not given.
-The influence of a reduced number of PCs as input for the tSNE dimension reduction was dependent on the datasets. this improved the performance of the Kumar data, it had a negative impact on the Koh dataset. , no changes in ARI scores were detected for the other datasets. gene filtering had a positive or negative influence on the clustering, as it varied highly between the datasets. he method is unstable, and the changes in the performances could also be due to the stochasticity of the method.
+The influence of a reduced number of PCs as input for the tSNE dimension reduction was dependent on the datasets.
+However, though this improved the performance of the Kumar data, it had a negative impact on the Koh dataset.
+Nevertheless, no changes in ARI scores were detected for the other datasets.
+It is unclear whether gene filtering had a positive or negative influence on the clustering, as it varied highly between the datasets.
+The method is unstable, and the changes in the performances could also be due to the stochasticity of the method.